 Gifts of $20 and more made at a Kingston Community Credit Union will be eligible to receive a tax receipt, issued by the City of Kingston.
 Donations are being accepted at all KCCU branches and we have committed to match donations made at our branches up to $5,000.
 Donations can also be made online through CanadaHelps.

-Fundraising to support the Kingston Community Climate Action Fund projects runs from December 2023 through March 2024 with funds will be disbursed to the projects in the spring.
+Fundraising to support the Kingston Community Climate Action Fund projects runs from December 2024 through March 2025 with funds will be disbursed to the projects in the spring.

 To learn more about the Kingston Community Climate Action Fund, click here.

-Kingston Community Credit Union (KCCU) joined the City of Kingston to support the fourth year of the Kingston Community Climate Action Fund (KCCAF) with a new project announced at a kick-off event held December 1, 2023.
+Kingston Community Credit Union (KCCU) joined the City of Kingston to support the fourth year of the Kingston Community Climate Action Fund (KCCAF) with a new project announced at a kick-off event held on December 1, 2023.

 The project, situated on a 2.86-acre pasture on Hwy 15 in Kingston, will provide essential power and water resources, supporting the Indigenous food sovereignty garden, medicine gardens, a pollinator garden, and little forests.
 All these initiatives are carefully stewarded by All Our Relations Land Trust, in collaboration with members of the urban Indigenous community, allies, and partner organizations, including Little Forests Kingston.

-In 2024, a licensed electrical contractor with a specialty in remote off-grid agricultural sites will install solar panels on a south-facing 300 sq foot shade structure roof and a 60 sq. foot shed roof.
+In 2024, a licensed electrical contractor with a specialty in remote off-grid agricultural sites installed solar panels on a south-facing 300 sq foot shade structure roof and a 60 sq. foot shed roof.
 The roofs also double as a 3000-litre rainwater collection structure and will have the capacity to increase the volume of water storage.

 The panels will provide power for: